 The rules of professional responsibility governing lawyers address AI indirectly.
 As noted above, there is some sentiment that new rules are needed.
-Regardless, ABA Model Rule 1.1, requiring competent representation of clients, is informed by a comment that states: 'To maintain the requisite knowledge and skill, a lawyer should keep abreast of changes in the law and its practice, including the benefits and risks associated with relevant technology, engage in continuing study and education and comply with all continuing legal education requirements to which the lawyer is subject'.
+Regardless, ABA Model Rule 1.1, requiring competent representation of clients, is informed by a comment that states 'To maintain the requisite knowledge and skill, a lawyer should keep abreast of changes in the law and its practice, including the benefits and risks associated with relevant technology, engage in continuing study and education and comply with all continuing legal education requirements to which the lawyer is subject.'

-ABA Model Rule 1.2 deals with allocation of authority; to the extent that a lawyer will utilise AI and there is a cost, this needs to be discussed with the client.
-If the client insists on using particular software and the lawyer does not trust that product, and it impedes the lawyer's ability to provide competent representation, the lawyer may need to withdraw.
-This also implicates ABA Model Rule 1.4, requiring the lawyer to 'reasonably consult with the client about the means by which the client's objectives are to be accomplished'.
-Whether or not the client may be billed for the use of AI implicates Rule 1.5 and the reasonableness of fees; whether AI is treated as an overhead or cost that may be passed on is an issue.
-ABA Model Rule 1.6 mandates that the 'lawyer shall make reasonable efforts to prevent the inadvertent or unauthorised disclosure of, or unauthorised access to, information relating to the representation of a client'.
-The use of AI, particularly
+ABA Model Rule 1.2 deals with allocation of authority; to the extent that a lawyer will use AI and there is a cost, this needs to be discussed with the client.
+If the client insists on using a particular software but the lawyer does not trust that product, and it impedes the lawyer's ability to provide competent representation, the lawyer may need to withdraw.
+This also implicates ABA Model Rule 1.4, requiring the lawyer to 'reasonably consult with the client about the means by which the client's objectives are to be accomplished.'
+Whether or not the client may be billed for the use of AI implicates Rule 1.5 and the reasonableness of fees; whether AI is treated as an overhead or a cost that may be passed on to the client is an issue.
+ABA Model Rule 1.6 mandates that the 'lawyer shall make reasonable efforts to prevent the inadvertent or unauthorised disclosure of, or unauthorised access to, information relating to the representation of a client.'
+The use of AI, particularly where cloud storage or other licensing arrangements are involved, implicate who is using it, who sees the raw data and the results, who has access, and the steps taken to protect the information.